 - Low self-esteem

-Jungian Therapy Techniques
+Therapy Techniques With Jungian Psychology

-Your therapist may use a broad range of Jungian therapy techniques to help you understand yourself better and transform your life into a more integrated whole.
+Your therapist may use a broad range of Jungian therapy techniques to help you understand yourself and transform your life into a more integrated whole.
 Some of these techniques are:

 - Confession and catharsis